 - The Dragon: Rivi, hitman and enforcer for Blanco.

-- Every Man Has His Price: Discussed by Roberts to show the corrupting effect of drug money on businesses and police.
+- Every Man Has His Price: Roberts mentions this as proof of the corrupting effect of drug money on businesses and police.

 - Gorn: The first film has quite a few explicit shots of dead men killed as a result of the drug wars.